We have already looked at four principles basic to discerning God's will. Now we will consider another three.

+This affirms that to follow God, we must turn away from self.
 One text that throws especially bright illumination on the process of determining God's will is Romans 12:1-2.
 Paul sets forth certain conditions for knowing "that good, and acceptable, and perfect, will of God."
 "Acceptable" means "well-pleasing."
 Many commentators have noticed that the three terms describing God's will form a progression, which could be rendered, "good, better, and best."
 The writer is clearly implying that in every situation calling for a decision, God's will may allow alternatives to the best decision.
 Yet he is not saying that a surrendered believer can choose whichever alternative he prefers.
 Rather, he is saying that such a believer has the privilege of finding and following God's will in the form that is not just good and not just well-pleasing, but absolutely perfect.

 In his veiled suggestion that there are acceptable alternatives to the perfect will of God, what is Paul talking about?
 Christians have long understood that besides God's perfect will, there is also His permissive will.
 His permissive will is anything He allows other than the best.
 For example, He wanted the state of Israel to be a theocracy—that is, a state under His own rule, mediated by priests and prophets.
 Yet, after severe warnings as to the consequences, He consented to give Israel a king (1 Sam.
 8).
 Likewise, many believers can testify that when they insisted on second-best, God gave it to them.
 A successful pastor in America might choose to stay in his church rather than accept a call to the mission field.
-A young man might choose the prettier of two girls even though the other would have made a far better companion.
+A young man might choose the prettier of two girls even though the other would have made a better companion.
 A man purchasing a needed new car might spend an extra $500 on a frill rather than give the money to the church.